icpc/ccs-specs/Contest_API.md

     suitable for display purposes.
   - File references
-    (type **`FILE`** in the specification) are represented as a JSON object with elements as defined below.
+    (type **`FILE`** in the specification) are represented as a JSON object with properties as defined below.
   - Arrays (type **`array of <type>`** in the specification) are built-in JSON arrays of some type defined above.

-Element for file reference objects:
+Properties for file reference objects:

 | Name     | Type    | Nullable? | Description
 | -------- | ------- | --------- | -----------